-Dept. N - Metals

-Superintendent: Ryan Karjala

-Exhibits will be entered on Monday, August 5 - 8:30 a.m.
+Dept. N - Ag Mechanics & Welding (formerly Metals) Superintendent: Ryan Karjala Judging: Saturday, July 26 - 1:00 p.m.

-- 1. Each 4-Her pre-entered in Metals project will participate in conference judging and must represent his or her project(s) in person. - Parents will not be allowed to interact with the judge or will be asked to leave the judging area.
-Projects should be age appropriate and not completed by an adult. - Review the Kansas State Fair book online at www.kansas4h.org under events and activities for specific examples of what should be entered in each level.
+- Each 4-Her pre-entered in Ag Mechanics & Welding project will participate in conference judging and must represent his or her project(s) in person. - Parents will not be allowed to interact with the judge or will be asked to leave the judging area.
+Projects should be age appropriate and not completed by an adult. - 3.
+Review the Kansas State Fair book online at www.kansas4h.org under events and activities for specific examples of what should be entered in each level